 If you have more questions about the Extern program, please visit the Academic Advising & Career Centre and speak to one of the staff members.
 Or you can you email your questions to email@example.com.

-The Work-Study Program is a program that allows students to work part time on campus (up to 12 hours per week) during the fall/winter session.
+The Work-Study Program is a program that allows students to work part time on campus (up to 15 hours per week) during the fall/winter or summer session.
 These jobs offer students the opportunity to explore career options or gain experience in their field of study.

-Work Study jobs will be listed on the Career Learning Network (CLN).
+Work Study jobs will be listed on the Career and Co-Curricular Learning Network (CLNx).